Daniel 9 - A True Biblical Interpretation

-5. “seven weeks and sixty-two” means two events one at 7 weeks and the other 62 weeks later not one event after a cumulative 69 weeks
+- “seven weeks and sixty-two” means two events one at 7 weeks and the other 62 weeks later not one event after a cumulative 69 weeks

-8. (kares ~ כרת) means death to a transgressor the cuts off their relationship to God.
+- (kares ~ כרת) means death to a transgressor that cuts off their relationship to God.

 In addition to theses these eight mistranslations Christians, as mentioned above, manipulate their calculation of the 69 weeks in Daniel 9 in an attempt to have them coincide with the arrival and death of Jesus in Jerusalem.

 Jewish scripture clearly teaches that the Jewish calendar is both Solar and Lunar.
-As early as Genesis 1:14, that deals with the creation of the sun and the moon, we are told that “Let there be lights in the firmament of heaven to divide the day from the night, and let them be for signs, and for seasons, and for days and years” Both luminaries are used to determine our calendar.
+As early as Genesis 1:14, which deals with the creation of the sun and the moon, we are told that “Let there be lights in the firmament of the heaven to divide the day from the night, and let them be for signs, and for seasons, and for days and years”.
+Both luminaries are used to determine our calendar.

 Since their translation asserts that the starting point of this prophesy is from the issuing of a certain decree to rebuild Jerusalem, they incorrectly assume that it is the decree of King Artaxerxex.
-However, as mentioned above, there were a number of different decrees made concerning returning and rebuilding Jerusalem.
+However, as mentioned above, there were several different decrees made concerning returning and rebuilding Jerusalem.

-Here Daniel uses the word (דבר ~ Devar) when pondering the numbers of years that Jeremiah had spoken about.
+Here Daniel uses the word (דבר ~ Devar) when pondering the number of years that Jeremiah had spoken about.
 Jeremiah had twice prophesied concerning a 70 year period.

-Once Jeremiah said: “and these nation shall serve the King of Babylon 70 years and it shall come to pass when seventy years are accomplished that I will punish the King of Babylon and that nation ... and make it everlasting desolation” Jeremiah 25:11-12
+“and these nations shall serve the King of Babylon 70 years and it shall come to pass when seventy years are accomplished that I will punish the king of Babylon and that nation ... and make it an everlasting desolation.”
+Jeremiah 25:11-12

 This prophesy states that Babylon would dominate Israel for a total of 70 years.

-Jeremiah also says: “After 70 years are accomplished to Babylon I will take heed of you and perform My good word towards you in causing you to return to this place.”
-Jeremiah 29:l0
+“After 70 years are accomplished to Babylon, I will take heed of you and perform My good word towards you in causing you to return to this place.”

 The 19th year means that 18 full years had already been completed.
-Nebuchadnezzar started to subjugate Jerusalem in his first year of his rule; this can be derived from the following verses;
+Nebuchadnezzar started to subjugate Jerusalem in the first year of his rule; this can be derived from the following verses;

 “Now in the first year of Cyrus king of Persia, that the word of the Lord by the mouth of Jeremiah might be fulfilled.”
 Ezra 1:1-3

-In addition to the Babylonian rule ended in fulfillment of Jeremiah 25:11-12, Cyrus also gave permission, in fulfillment of Jeremiah 29:l0, to the Jews to return to Jerusalem, as it says;
+In addition to the Babylonian rule ended in fulfillment of Jeremiah 25:11-12, Cyrus also gave permission, in fulfillment of Jeremiah 29:10, to the Jews to return to Jerusalem, as it says;

 “Whoever is among you all his people, let his God be with him, and let him go up to Jerusalem, which is in Judah, and build the house of the Lord G-d of Israel.”
 Ezra 1:4

 It is important to remember that from the beginning of Nebuchadnezzar’s reign, 18 years before the fall of Jerusalem, until the fall of the Babylonian Empire, when Cyrus came into power, 70 years had elapsed.
-By subtracting the 18 years subjugation before the destruction of the first Temple from the total of 70 years we are left with 52 years.
-This proves that King Cyrus arose to power and fulfilled Jeremiah’s prophesy 52 years after the destruction of Jerusalem.
+By subtracting the 18-years of subjugation before the destruction of the First Temple from the total of 70 years we are left with 52 years.
+This proves that King Cyrus rose to power and fulfilled Jeremiah’s prophesy 52 years after the destruction of Jerusalem.

 Daniel was confused because although he now witnessed that, with the advent of Darius the 70 years to the Babylonian subjugation were over in fulfillment of Jeremiah 25:11-12, Daniel had not yet seen the fulfillment of Jeremiah 29:10 that promised that after the 70 years the Jewish exiles would return and rebuild Jerusalem.
 He did not foresee that very shortly Cyrus world rule and fulfill this promise.